XZ3R5T/Active-Directory-Cheatsheet/README.md

 ---

 ## Pass the Password/ Pass the Hash
-If you have credentials that have local admin privileges on one of the machines, you can dump hashes and secrets available on the compromised machine
+If we have credentials that have local admin privileges on one of the machines, we can dump hashes and secrets available on the compromised machine

 ### Pass the Password using secretsdump.py
 ```sh